FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage

-Figure \@ref(fig:DNARepairFig) displays the genes encoding DNA repair for the three *P. marinus* strains examined in this study.
+Figure \@ref(fig:DNARepairFig) shows genes encoding DNA repair for *P. marinus* strains.
 As expected,  *P. marinus* MED4 possesses the largest and most complete suite of genes encoding DNA repair enzymes, followed by *P. marinus* MIT9313.
-Conversely, *P. marinus* SS120 demonstrates the smallest genomic capacity for DNA repair. *Prochlorococcus marinus* MED4 was the only strain out of the three strains in this study to possess the gene encoding deoxyribodipyrimidine photolyase, which, in the presence of blue light, is responsible for repairing DNA damaged by UV light [@sancarStructureFunctionDNA2003]. *Prochlorococcus marinus* MED4 was also the only strain to possesses the gene encoding DNA ligase, which uses ATP as a cofactor for DNA repair.
-The absence of the genes encoding deoxyribodipyrimidine photolyase and DNA ligase (ATP) in *P. marinus* MIT9313 and *P. marinus* SS120 explains why these two strains cannot tolerate the high light levels found at the ocean surface where  *P. marinus* MED4 inhabits.
+Conversely, *P. marinus* SS120 demonstrates the smallest genomic capacity for DNA repair. *Prochlorococcus marinus* MED4 was the only strain to possess the gene encoding deoxyribodipyrimidine photolyase, which, in the presence of blue light, is responsible for repairing DNA damaged by UV light [@sancarStructureFunctionDNA2003]. *Prochlorococcus marinus* MED4 was also the only strain to possesses the gene encoding DNA ligase, which uses ATP as a cofactor for DNA repair.
+The absence of the genes encoding deoxyribodipyrimidine photolyase and DNA ligase (ATP) in *P. marinus* MIT9313 and *P. marinus* SS120 helps explain why these two strains cannot tolerate growth under full [O~2~] and high light found at the ocean surface where.
+Furthermore, the protective effect of lower [O~2~], allowing these strains to grow at higher light, may relate in part to suppression of DNA damage when generation of Reactive Oxygen Species is suppressed at lower [O~2~].  *Prochlorococcus* are highly susceptible to hydrogen peroxide (H~2~O~2~) toxicity as they lack genes which scavenge H~2~O~2~ molecules [@morrisFacilitationRobustGrowth2008].
+The small cell size of *Prochlorococcus* allow the reactive oxygen species (ROS), H~2~O~2~, to cross the cell membrane; however, the accumulation of extracellular H~2~O~2~ can also be toxic to *Prochlorococcus* [@morrisFacilitationRobustGrowth2008,  @morrisDependenceCyanobacteriumProchlorococcus2011].

 \newpage